The knife is one of man’s oldest and most useful tools. As time has progressed the knife has taken on many shapes and sizes to fit varying jobs.

 As for the locking mechanism, the XM-18 is a frame lock knife meaning part of the handle itself locks the blade into place and stops it from closing.
 While also being made of titanium, the frame locking method for knives is known as one of the most reliable locking mechanisms of them all.

-The Second knife in this category should need no introduction, but in case you haven’t heard of it, it is the Chris Reeve Knives Sebenza 31.
+The second best EDC pocket knife in this category should need no introduction, but in case you haven’t heard of it, it is the Chris Reeve Knives Sebenza 31.
 The word “Sebenza” translates to “work/worker” in Zulu (celebrating Chris Reeve’s heritage) and by all metrics lives up to the name.

 The blade is made of S35VN steel, another respectable premium steel and was initially created with the help of Chris Reeve himself during its development.